-25 July 2022 - The Company has entered into a Media Services Agreement with Life Water Media, whereby the services to be provided by Life Water Media will include digital media, marketing strategies, advertising, and awareness campaigns for a fee of \$125,000 for a term of three months.
-The Agreement may be renewed or extended by the Company and Life Water
+On 7 November 2022, The Company further amended the terms of the engagement with TD Media Services Agreement d/b/a Life Water Media, whereby the services to be provided by Life Water Media will include digital media, marketing strategies, advertising, and awareness campaigns for an additional fee of \$150,000 USD and an additional term of one month.
+The Agreement may be renewed or extended by the Company and Life Water Media at the end of the initial term.
+The Agreement is subject to TSX Venture Exchange approval.